-7.7(a) Effective April 1, 2016 and yearly thereafter, an employee who has completed four years or more of continuous service at a basic annual salary rate equal to or higher than the maximum rate of the employee's salary grade, who has served the equivalent of 120 workdays in each fiscal year for which eligibility is being determined, and whose performance is rated at higher than unsatisfactory, shall be eligible to receive an annual Longevity Payment.
-The Longevity Payment shall be a lump sum payment in the amount of \$2,250 (prorated for employees working less than full time at the time of payment).
-The Longevity Payment shall not be added to basic annual salary but shall be pensionable.
+7.10(1) Effective April 1, 2022, an employee who has completed four (4) years or more of continuous service at a basic annual salary rate equal to or higher than the maximum rate of the employee's salary grade, who has served the equivalent of 120 workdays in each fiscal year for which eligibility is being determined, and whose performance is rated at higher than unsatisfactory, shall be eligible to receive an annual Longevity Payment in the amount of \$2,400 (prorated for employees working less than full time at the time of payment).
+The Longevity Payment shall be a lump sum payment that is not be added to basic annual salary but shall be pensionable.
 Employees otherwise eligible to receive a Longevity Payment who, on the eligibility date, are on an authorized leave of absence without pay shall, if they return to active payroll status within one year of the eligibility date, be eligible for such payment in full if in full-time status immediately prior to such leave or shall be eligible for a pro rata share of such payment if in part-time status immediately prior to such leave.

-7.7(b) Effective April 1, 2016 and yearly thereafter, an employee who has completed eight years or more of continuous service at a basic annual salary rate equal to or higher than the maximum rate of the employee's salary grade, who has served the equivalent of 120 workdays in each fiscal year for which eligibility is being determined, and whose performance is rated at higher than unsatisfactory, shall be eligible to receive an annual Longevity Payment.
-The Longevity Payment shall be a lump sum payment in the amount of \$4,600 (prorated for employees working less than full time at the time of payment).
-The Longevity Payment shall not be added to basic annual salary but shall be pensionable.
+7.10(2) Effective April 1, 2022, an employee who has completed eight (8) years or more of continuous service at a basic annual salary rate equal to or higher than the maximum rate of the employee's salary grade, who has served the equivalent of 120 workdays in each fiscal year for which eligibility is being determined, and whose performance is rated at higher than unsatisfactory, shall be eligible to receive an annual Longevity Payment in the amount of \$4,900 (prorated for employees working less than full time at the time of payment).
+The Longevity Payment shall be a lump sum payment that is not be added to basic annual salary but shall be pensionable.
 Employees otherwise eligible to receive a Longevity Payment who, on the eligibility date, are on an authorized leave of absence without pay shall, if they return to active payroll status within one year of the eligibility date, be eligible for such payment in full if in full-time status immediately prior to such leave or shall be eligible for a pro rata share of such payment if in part-time status immediately prior to such leave.
-An employee receiving a Longevity Payment pursuant to this subsection shall not receive a Longevity Payment pursuant to subsection (a) above.

-7.7(c) Effective April 1, 2016 and yearly thereafter, an employee who has completed thirteen years or more of continuous service at a basic annual salary rate equal to or higher than the maximum rate of the employee's salary grade, who has served the equivalent of 120 workdays in each fiscal year for which eligibility is being determined, and whose performance is rated at higher than unsatisfactory, shall be eligible to receive an annual Longevity Payment.
-The Longevity Payment shall be a lump sum payment in the amount of \$6,900 (prorated for employees working less than full time at the time of payment).
-The Longevity Payment shall not be added to basic annual salary but shall be pensionable.
+7.10(3) Effective April 1, 2022, an employee who has completed thirteen (13) years or more of continuous service at a basic annual salary rate equal to or higher than the maximum rate of the employee's salary grade, who has served the equivalent of 120 workdays in each fiscal year for which eligibility is being determined, and whose performance is rated at higher than unsatisfactory, shall be eligible to receive an annual Longevity Payment in the amount of \$6,900 (prorated for employees working less than full time at the time of payment).
+The Longevity Payment shall be a lump sum payment that is not be added to basic annual salary but shall be pensionable.
 Employees otherwise eligible to receive a Longevity Payment who, on the eligibility date, are on an authorized leave of absence without pay shall, if they return to active payroll status within one year of the eligibility date, be eligible for such payment in full if in full-time status immediately prior to such leave or shall be eligible for a pro rata share of such payment if in part-time status immediately prior to such leave.
-An employee receiving a Longevity Payment pursuant to this subsection shall not receive Longevity Payments pursuant to subsection (a) and (b) above.